mampfes/hacs_waste_collection_schedule/doc/ics/awhas_de.md

-# Abfallwirtschaft Landkreis Haßberg
+# Abfallwirtschaft Landkreis Haßberge

-Abfallwirtschaft Landkreis Haßberg is supported by the generic [ICS](/doc/source/ics.md) source.
+Abfallwirtschaft Landkreis Haßberge is supported by the generic [ICS](/doc/source/ics.md) source.
 For all available configuration options, please refer to the source description.

 ## How to get the configuration arguments